danferth/todo/README.md

 - [x] **not really ht but...** need to add the new UYF flask with cap and cap to products and images

 ## The big random list
+- [ ] Add tox book and two appnotes to the tech.json file
 - [ ] text for each roadmap tile
 - [ ] redo the transfer cap form in angular will need json file and what not
 - [ ] set `$_GET` in ~~Full Width template for product pages~~ test template to set biology or chemistry and have angular know it